aspnetzero/documents/doc/Development-Guide-Rad-Tool-Mac-Linux.md

 - RelationType: Only "single" is valid for now.

-- DuplicationNumber: A number post-fix that is added to end of variable names to prevent duplicate if there are more that one foreign key addressing to same entity.
+- DuplicationNumber: A number post-fix that is added to end of variable names to prevent duplicate if there are more than one foreign key addressing to same entity.
 '0' means no post-fix.

 #### Properties